bijualbert/k8s_ansible_wordpress_mysql/README.md

 When you are in the IT industry, you may need to configure several servers again and again.
 And people do not like doing the same stuff again and again.
 And from here, the role of configuration management tools like Ansible comes into play.
 Ansible is an open-source tool that is acquired by RedHat and is used for configuration management.
 It is built on the top of python language.
-If you want to know why Ansible is so much popular in the market, I have one article where I have described the same in detail.
-Please go through the same:

-ANSIBLE- One Of the Greatest Boons In This Automation ERA🔥 If you are from an IT background, you might have faced some situations where you had to perform certain tasks again and… shubham134.medium.com

 Problem Statement
 Now, we have the above problem statement for this task: